Skip past contents.

 Back to top

-The second way to remove programs installed is to use the Remove Programs dialog box on your PAC Mate Omni.
-To do this, open the Start menu and press S to choose Settings.
+To view this information, go to the Start menu (WINDOWS Key) and press S to choose Settings.
 Press CTRL+TAB to move to the System page.
-Press R twice to select Remove Programs and then press ENTER.
+Press A to move to About and then press ENTER.